 |

-This course is to provide the diver with the skills and knowledge necessary to spearfish, take game and collect specimens while minimizing the diving risks of such activities. |
+course is to provide the diver with the skills and knowledge necessary to spearfish,

 |